yomidevs/local-audio-yomichan/README.md

 ## Known Issues
-* NHK16 audio files are saved as .aac, but they are saved as .mp3 files on the disk, which will raise an error the iphone app.
+* NHK16 audio files are saved as .aac, but they are saved as .mp3 files on the disk, which will raise an error in the iPhone app.
     This will be fixed once Yomichan updates their stable version with [this PR](https://github.com/FooSoft/yomichan/pull/2302)